Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Application to LVK: GWTC-3 Binary Black Holes

-where the sum runs over detected injections, $p_{\text{draw}}$ is the injection sampling distribution, and $N_{\text{draw}}$ is the total number of injections.
-This approach directly incorporates the complex, pipeline-dependent selection function without requiring analytical approximations.
+where the sum runs over recovered injections, $p_{\text{draw}}$ is the injection sampling distribution, and $N_{\text{draw}}$ is the total number of generated injections in the campaign.
+This empirical normalization lets the same population density be evaluated against the actual search sensitivity represented by the injection campaign.

+All LVK posterior-prior and injection weights are evaluated in the same source-frame coordinate measure, $\bm{x}=(\log_{10}m_1,z,q)$.
+The GWOSC prior information and the injection sampling density are therefore transformed into this measure before reweighting.
+For a density originally expressed in source-frame masses and redshift, the change from $(m_1,m_2,z)$ to $(\log_{10}m_1,q,z)$ contributes the Jacobian

+The population density, the PE prior density, and $p_{\text{draw}}$ in the LVK likelihood are thus compared in the same coordinate measure.